 Who knows, maybe I’m wrong.
 But until I find actual evidence to the contrary I’m going to classify this as another stupid thing we need to stop saying.

-**Edit** It is worth mentioning that there are a small number exceptions to this complaint which have to do with small things like genders not really corresponding across languages.
+**Edit** It is worth mentioning that there are a small number of exceptions to this complaint which have to do with small things like genders not really corresponding across languages.
 These can still be explained but may require a footnote or an entire re-wording of the passage to do so adequately.

 5. Differenze Linguistiche memes